Wiz-IO/OpenAPI/README.md

 And finally we call APP ENTRY<br><br>
 **That's all Folks...**<br>

-NOTE: The OpenAPI folder contains an examples from a complex SDK Platform that I cannot share due to license restrictions
+NOTE:<br>The OpenAPI folder contains an examples from a complex SDK Platform that I cannot share due to license restrictions

 <br><hr>